 This service lets you treat all Google and third-party cloud services as building blocks, running your code with zero server management.
 The features include simplified developer experience and increased developer velocity, pay only for what you use, and avoidance of lock-in with open technology.
 The exact pricing for this FaaS solution depends on how long your function runs, how many times you use it, and how many resources you provision.

-“When using BaaS, developers can concentrate on the business logic and only work on the parts that make money, without bothering with the tech underlayers,” explains Acropolium’s CEO Oleksii Glib.
+“When using BaaS, developers can concentrate on the business logic and only work on the parts that make money, without bothering with the tech underlayers,” explains Acropolium’s Founder Oleksii Glib.

 Why Choose BaaS over FaaS